appu1232/Discord-Selfbot/README.md

 3. Go to your **Server Settings** ([it's here](https://i.imgur.com/PofYpiZ.png)) and go to **WebHooks** near the bottom.
 Create a webhook.
 4. Give it whatever name and avatar you like and change the channel to the channel where you want to receive notifications.
 Copy the url and **make sure you hit save.** [It should look something like this.](https://i.imgur.com/AmaaMaA.png)
 5. Do ``>webhook <url>`` where ``<url>`` is the webhook url.
+6. In the channel you want to receive notifications, do ``>log location``
-6. Do ``>notify msg`` to enable notifications through this webhook. ``>notify ping`` will send the notification and also ping you.
+7. Do ``>notify msg`` to enable notifications through this webhook. ``>notify ping`` will send the notification and also ping you.
 To disable the webhook and all notifications, do ``>notify none``
-6. Personalize your keyword notifier for specific servers/words and more:
+8. Personalize your keyword notifier for specific servers/words and more:

 ----